-- 2.7.1 This Policy H2 criterion sets out three other ways that affordable housing might be provided. - 2.7.2 These are through the Council's support for: - registered providers bringing forward developments of 100% affordable housing within the main built up areas of the plan areas most sustainable settlements in accordance with the plan's Policy SP4 - the development of rural exception sites outside the main built up area of these settlements, and - registered providers repairing, altering and improving the existing affordable housing stock and the re-use of empty homes. - 2.7.3 The current NPPF includes an additional method of delivering affordable housing and this is through entry-level exception sites.
-These sites are discussed at paragraph 3.4.1 of this SPD.
+- 2.7.1 This Policy H2 criterion sets out three other ways that affordable housing might be provided. - 2.7.2 These are through the Council's support for: - registered providers bringing forward developments of 100% affordable housing within the main built up areas of the plan areas most sustainable settlements in accordance with the plan's Policy SP4 - the development of rural exception sites outside the main built up area of these settlements, and - registered providers repairing, altering and improving the existing affordable housing stock and the re-use of empty homes. - 2.7.3 The plan's promotion of developments of 100% affordable housing within Tier 1 to 5 settlements at policy H2, criterion e) I) relate to 'windfall housing' sites coming forward within the main built up area of the settlement.
+None of the plan's site allocations for housing are considered appropriate for 100% affordable homes.
+To be in accordance with the Local Plan, these allocations should provide for mixed and balanced communities of approximately 70% market housing and 30% affordable housing as expected through the plan's

+Policies SP5 to SP11, and H2.
+The current NPPF includes an additional method of delivering affordable housing and this is through entry-level exception sites.
+These sites are discussed at paragraph section 3.4.40 of this SPD.